Homes

 WHAT IS OUR ROLE?

-We believe that by working with partners and applying our deep industry and supply chain expertise, we can significantly increase the overall availability of quality housing — faster, more efficiently and at scale to make a real difference for communities of all sizes across North America.
-We see two main areas where we can play an important role in accelerating the volume, sustainability and diversity of housing availability.
-The first involves supporting innovation in the wood products industry to greatly increase the capacity of wood-based buildings through improved construction methods and updated building codes that will allow wood construction in midrise buildings of five to 10-plus stories.
-The second involves supporting the development of offsite construction and nontraditional housing options — from accessory dwelling units to tiny homes and other detached structures — to provide flexible, efficient alternatives for creating new homes through wood-based construction.
-To ensure enough options are available to meet different income levels and geographies, we must also improve understanding and recognition of wood as the most sustainable, versatile, renewable and cost-effective building material — especially when compared with concrete and steel, which require large amounts of fossil fuels in their production and have a much higher environmental impact than wood.
+We believe that by working with partners and applying our deep industry and supply chain expertise, we can significantly increase the overall availability of quality housing — faster, more efficiently and at a scale to make a real difference for communities of all sizes across North America.
+We see two main areas where we can play an important role in accelerating the volume, sustainability and diversity of available housing.
+The first involves supporting innovation in the wood products industry to increase the prevalence of wood-based buildings through improved construction methods and updated building codes to allow wood construction in midrise buildings.
+The second involves supporting the development of offsite construction and non-traditional housing options, including accessory dwelling units, tiny homes and other detached structures, aimed at providing flexible, efficient alternatives and new housing solutions.
+Recognizing wood as the most renewable, versatile and cost-effective building material is essential for developing sustainable options that meet various income levels and geographies.

 WHAT DO WE WANT TO ACHIEVE BY 2030?

 While there is much we can accomplish over a decade, we have structured our long-term goals into three-year phases to effectively prioritize and accelerate progress.
-Currently, we are midway through the second phase of our 3 by 30 Homes Sustainability Ambitions — running from 2023 to 2025 — and are focusing on two key areas:
+Currently, we are two-thirds of the way through the second phase of our 3 by 30 Homes Sustainability Ambition — running from 2023 to 2025 — and are focusing on two key areas:

 1. Supporting innovation and development of wood-based construction methods to replace less sustainable, nonrenewable materials